j-94/lotus_xmlc/README_XMLC.md

 ## Label Assignment Algorithm

-The label assignment algorithm uses a text matching approach to assign ontology labels to bookmarks:
+The label assignment algorithm uses a two-tier approach:

+### Primary Method: OpenAI-powered Classification

+The primary method uses LOTUS's language model (powered by OpenAI) to perform classification:

+1. A prompt is constructed with:
+   - The text to classify
+   - Available labels and their descriptions
+   - Instructions for classification
+2. The language model analyzes the text and returns the most relevant labels
+3. The response is parsed to extract valid label names

+### Fallback Method: Text Matching

+If the language model fails (e.g., due to API issues or no matches found), a text matching approach is used:

 1. For each label in the ontology:
    - Extract significant terms from the label description